tailhook/vagga/docs/build_steps.rst

    Install a list of php packages using ``composer global require --prefer-dist --update-no-dev``.
 Packages are installed in ``/usr/local/lib/composer/vendor``.

-   Binaries are automatically symlinked to ``/usr/local/bin`` by Composer so they are available in your PATH.
+   Binaries are automatically installed to ``/usr/local/bin`` by Composer so they are available in your PATH.

-   Composer itself is located at ``/tmp/composer.phar`` and symlinked to ``/usr/local/bin/composer``.
-After container is built, Composer is no longer available.
+   Composer itself is located at ``/usr/local/bin/composer`` and available in your PATH as well.
+After container is built, the Composer executable is no longer available.

 .. step:: ComposerDependencies